sktrinh12/neovim_docker/README.md

 # NeovimDocker

-Attempt to dockerize a neovim IDE with python autocomplete and ipython capabilities
+Attempt to dockerize a neovim IDE with fzf, python autocomplete (deoplete), ipython capabilities (vim-slime) and other popular vim plugins

 ## Code borrowed from: